MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsCallParkPolicy.md

 Grant-CsTeamsCallParkPolicy -Group sales@contoso.com -Rank 10 -PolicyName SalesPolicy
 ```

-Assigns a custom policy "Sales Policy" to the member of the group sales@contoso.com.
+Assigns a custom policy "Sales Policy" to the members of the group sales@contoso.com.

 ## PARAMETERS